Cooperative Education ("Co-op") is a type of internship program which allows students to obtain professional work experience while still in college.

 - Students will remain in an in-school deferment status for loan repayment purposes and will not have to begin repayment during their co-op term.

 - Yes.
 Co-op students are eligible for an alternative loan for the co-op term as long as they meet the lender requirements for the loan.
 The Financial Aid Cost of Attendance budget for the term would reflect full-time amounts; however the tuition and fee component would be adjusted to $60 for the co-op fee.

 - Possibly.
-If the student meets the requirements of the scholarship then he/she would be able to receive it for the co-op term.
+If the student meets the donor requirements of the scholarship then they would be able to receive it for the co-op term.